Keyboard shortcuts

 7R ∥7R X7L ∥7L X2R6R6L7L X7R ∥7R X7L ∥2L6R6R2|12|1

-Jim's three-count, async (7746666).
-An four-handed siteswap version of Jim's three count (see Jim's patterns) without a hurry.
+Jim’s three-count, async (7746666).
+A four-handed siteswap version of Jim’s three-count (see Jim’s patterns) without a hurry.
 Notice the extra time for a flip after every second pass from the asynchronous nature of four-handed siteswaps.
-(There are siteswap version for all Jim's patterns)
+(There are siteswap versions for all Jim’s patterns.)

 7R ∥7R X4L6L6R6R6L7L X7R ∥4R6L6L6R6R2|12|1